w3f/polkadot-wiki/docs/kusama/kusama-social-recovery.md

 ---
-id: kusama-social-recovery
 title: Social Recovery
-sidebar_label: Account Recovery
-description: Steps on how to perform account recovery on Kusama.
+description: Learn how to set up and use social recovery to regain access to lost accounts on the Kusama network.
-keywords: [recovery, social recovery, account, kusama]
-slug: ../../kusama-social-recovery
 ---

 Managing an account is not an easy task.
 Many people have lost their private keys due to improper